 Private sector

-How AI-Powered Social Media improves educational recruitment
+How AI-powered social media improves educational recruitment

 Is searching for teaching candidates and students offline or through social media better?
 Statista reports that millennials and Generation Z spend up to 2.5 to 3 hours daily on social media and typically have about five accounts across different platforms.
 This trend is something to consider in the professional world too.
 This trend is something to consider in the professional world too.